70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

-There’s nothing like a bit of nostalgia, huh? 🙂 Capture those unique moments and make a vintage photo album. 🙂 If you know that your traveler already has a camera, they’ll sure be happy to receive new films for it!
+There’s nothing like a bit of nostalgia, huh? 🙂 Capture those unique moments and make a vintage photo album.
+If you know that your traveler already has an Instax camera, they’ll sure be happy to receive new films for it!

 Cooking Class or Cookbook

-Food is such a big part of travelling – one of the greatest pleasures is to try new dishes and get to know new flavours.
-And somewhere along the way we usually find our new favourite cuisine!
+Food is such a big part of traveling – one of the greatest pleasures is trying new dishes and getting to know new flavors.
+And somewhere along the way we usually find our new favorite cuisine!